What is agile transformation? A short & crisp definition

 How and when to start your agile transformation?

-All in all, waterfall to agile transformation may take up to two years to process - because it is an adoption of a whole new culture, as stated earlier.
+All in all, the transformation from waterfall to “Agile” can take up to two years - because, as already mentioned, it involves the introduction of a completely new culture.

 The occurrence of agile transformation from waterfall would include some of the valid additions: